scottstanie/scottstanie.github.io/_posts/articles/2018-06-20-python-matlab-stack-index-order.md

 ---
 title: 'MATLAB vs Python Indexing for 3D data'
-layout: post
+layout: default
 categories: articles
 ---

-I thought I had learned well enough what row-major and column-major order were [from my last confusion]({% post_url 2018-05-20-python-matlab-binary %}), but I didn't follow what the implications would be when moving from 2 indices to 3.
+I thought I had learned well enough what row-major and column-major order were [from my last confusion]({% post_url /articles/2018-05-20-python-matlab-binary %}), but I didn't follow what the implications would be when moving from 2 indices to 3.

 After learning image processing on MATLAB, I assumed that since a single image is indexed by `(row, column)`, `(row, column, image number)` was the most sensible order when dealing with multiple images.
 I had been confused by the first few Python tutorials I saw (like [this one for Tensorflow](https://www.tensorflow.org/tutorials/keras/basic_classification)), where they use the *first* index for the image number rather than the *last* for stacks of images.